What Lymph Does

 When this return of fluid fails to happen because of damage to the lymphatic system through surgery to remove lymph nodes, an accident, or chemotherapy, the resulting backup of fluid leads to a condition known as Lymphedema.

 2) The Lymphatic System is a Major Part of Our Immune System

 The Lymphatic System is a very important part of our immune system, and it is where white blood cells (called “lymphocytes”) hang out waiting for invaders.

 You know when the white blood cells are hard at work because your “glands” swell in your neck when they have latched onto pathogens, like bacteria or viruses.
 The swollen “glands” are where invading pathogens are trapped and broken down.

 Technically speaking, the swollen areas on your neck are lymph nodes, not glands.
 (Glands are something entirely different, but having “swollen glands” is what we call it when our lymph nodes swell, so that helps you to best understand if I referred to them initially as such.)
 You might also feel swollen lymph nodes in your armpits and the crease of your hip.

 In addition to the lymph nodes that filter lymph, the spleen, the thymus gland (this one is actually a gland), the tonsils, the appendix, and some special tiny structures in the intestines (known as lacteals) are also part of the lymphatic system.

-The lymphatic system is critical to our absorption and distribution of nutrients.
-It helps to deliver large nutrients (fat and fat-soluble vitamins) that are too big to travel through blood capillaries from the intestines to the tissues.
+The lymphatic system is critical to our absorption and distribution of fat and fat-soluble vitamins.
+It absorbs helps to deliver these large molecules that are too big to travel through blood capillaries from the intestines to the tissues.
 Without this system, we would suffer from malnutrition.